At last, you’ve got your Samsung T7, T7 Touch. Or T7 Shield in your eager hands.

 And depending your generation of Mac, pick the cable with the right connection for your Mac with a USB C port.
 Or USB type A port.

 After a few moments you’ll see your Samsung T7 on the desktop.

-You set up Time Machine through System Preferences.
+You set up your Mac Time Machine software in System Preferences.

-You can do this either on your Macs dock.
+You can do this either from your Mac’s dock.

-Or in a Finder Window by clicking on the Application Folder.
+Or in a Finder Window by clicking on the Applications Folder.

 Then double click on System Preferences.

-Setup Step 4 – Start Your Time Machine SSD T7 Set Up
+4. Start Your Time Machine SSD T7 Set Up.